alfiosalanitri/laravel-flask-logger/README.md

 # Laravel Flask Logger

-A log handler for Laravel that sends logs to a Flask server started with [https://github.com/alfiosalanitri/flask-log-monitor](https://github.com/alfiosalanitri/flask-log-monitor).
+A log handler for Laravel that sends logs to a Flask server running the [Flask Log Monitor](https://github.com/alfiosalanitri/flask-log-monitor) application.

+> ⚠️ **Dependency:**
+> This package requires a running instance of the Flask Log Monitor server.
+> You can clone and start it from [https://github.com/alfiosalanitri/flask-log-monitor](https://github.com/alfiosalanitri/flask-log-monitor).

+---

 ## Installation